VictoriaJJ/mariusdroughtproject.org/_pages/dashboard/dpe/drought_impacts/river_flow.md

 COMING SOON!!

-- See outputs from the different MaRIUS hydrological models for river flow, soil moisture, run-off, and ground water.
+- See outputs from the different <abbr title="Managing the Risks, Impacts and Uncertainties of drought and water Scarcity">MaRIUS</abbr> hydrological models for river flow, soil moisture, run-off, and ground water.
 - How these outputs vary across spatial scales ranging from the Thames and Severn catchments to England and Great Britain.
 - How these outputs vary for the baseline, near future and far future.